RohitSoni906068/CGenesis/README.md

 ## 📄 License Information

-This project is licensed under the **MIT License**, promoting open-source collaboration and educational use.
+This project is licensed under the **BSD 3-Clause License**, promoting open-source collaboration and educational use.

 **Key License Features:**